lostdragon/flask-cloudy/README.md

 ## About

 A Flask extension to **access, upload, download, save and delete** files on cloud storage providers such as:
-AWS S3, Google Storage, Microsoft Azure, Rackspace Cloudfiles, and even Local file system.
+AWS S3, Google Storage, Microsoft Azure, Rackspace Cloudfiles, Aliyun OSS, and even Local file system.

 For local file storage, it also provides a flask endpoint to access the files.